Chris-McGonigle/emmas-beauty-parlour/testing/TESTING.md

 One error and five warnings were found as detailed in the following screenshot:

 ![CSS Testing Results](./testing-images/css-testing.png) "CSS testing results"

+#### Error fixes

+1. On screens over 800px, flex-direction was set to 'revert'.
+Changed flex-direction value to 'row'.
+Retested: ERROR PASSED

 ### Unfixed Bugs